-The best way to get started with Cinemagraph Pro for iOS is by watching tutorials.
-The tutorials will help you gain a better understanding of where where features are located and how to use them before creating your first cinemagraph.
+The best way to get started with Cinemagraph Pro for macOS is by watching the getting started, intermediate, and advanced tutorials in our Learning Lab or in-app.
+These tutorials will help you gain a better understanding of where the features are located and how to use them before creating your first cinemagraph.

-If you’re new to cinemagraphs, you may feel a bit overwhelmed when you launch the app for the first time.
-Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for iOS.
+Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for iOS, step-by-step.

 Navigating Cinemagraph Pro for iOS

-- Adjust the crossfade, speed, and delay of your cinemagraph.
-Crossfade, which is available for repeat loops, will determine the type of transition between the end and beginning of your trim.
+Adjust the speed, crossfade, or add a delay in the motion of your cinemagraph under the timeline tab in the editor.
+You can only adjust crossfade for repeat loops, as it will determine the type of transition between the end and beginning of your trim.
 Increase the crossfade to produce a gradual transition between loops and decrease the crossfade to produce a more sudden transition.

-- Go to the adjustments tab to adjust the color, light, tone curve, and vignette.
-You can also browse through a library of filters under the presets tab and make further adjustments to presets under the adjustments tab.
+Go to the adjustments tab in the editor to adjust the color, light, tone curve, and vignette.
+You can also browse through a library of filters under the presets tab in the editor.

-- When you’re done editing your cinemagraph, tap on the back arrow to exit the editor.
-Tap on the sharing icon to export your cinemagraph, upload to your Flixel gallery, or share the document to edit on other iOS and macOS devices.
+When you are done editing your cinemagraph, tap on the return icon to exit the editor.
+Then tap on the share icon to export your cinemagraph, upload to Flixel, or share the document to continue editing on another device.